Question: Golf Swing Sequence

 The instruction in this lesson is geared for any level of player who is looking to understand and improve their swing sequence.

 As it has been described above, this player pulls the ball and creates hook spin on his shots.
-Since the path of the club, from the downswing through impact, determines the line the ball starts on, we can determine that the path of the club on the downswing starts slightly outside the target line and finishes slightly to the inside of the target line.
+The club face through impact determines the line the ball starts on.
+The path relative to that face angle determines spin (hook/slice).

 This is primarily caused by the miss timing of the swing sequencing.
 When we start the down swing we want to make sure it is initiated by the lower body.
-If it starts with the upper body then the back shoulder will turn too quickly and the club will move sideways and outside the target line, creating the pull.
-This can also lead to the weight of our lower body being too much on our back foot at impact.
+If not it can lead to too much of our lower body weight being too much on our back foot at impact.
+If our weight is too far back through impact then our hands and arms will rotate too much through the ball and create a closed cub face (pull).

 One way to help with the proper swing sequence it to find a lower body downswing trigger.
 This means that when you get to the top of your backswing you use something on your lower body to start your downswing action.
 There are many different ways to do this, and sometimes the hardest part is picking the one that works best for you.
 For example:

-- Jack Nicklaus would arise his front heel on his backswing and his downswing trigger was to replace this heel on the ground.
+- Jack Nicklaus would raise his front heel on his backswing and his downswing trigger was to replace this heel on the ground.
+Thus shifting his lower body weight first.

 - Nick Faldo was on the Golf Channel taking about pulling his front knee towards the target.